wilburforce83/bionic-epub-convertor/README.md

 - User authentication to secure access
 - File upload and management through a WebDAV server
 - Automatic EPUB file processing
-- OPDS server integration for eBook distribution
+- OPDS server integration for eBook distribution (for some reason that I can't work out opds doesn't work with Moon Reader, on Adroid please use FBReader)
 - Scheduled tasks for database updates

 ## Getting Started